gridaphobe/liquidhaskell-blog/source/about/index.markdown

 You can get LiquidHaskell [here](http://github.com/ucsd-progsys/liquidhaskell) See the [README](https://github.com/ucsd-progsys/liquidhaskell/blob/master/README.md) for installation instructions.
-LiquidHaskell is a research project that is still rough around the edges; error reporting is a *especially* limited.
+LiquidHaskell is an active research project that is still rough around the edges.
+In particular

+- A modest subset of the language is currently supported (monads coming soon ...)

+- Error reporting is *rather* primitive

-Feedback, suggestions for improvement, or better yet, patches and additions are *extremely* welcome.
+Constructive Feedback, or better yet, patches, additions and pull requests are *extremely* welcome.

 Papers
 ------

-To learn about the theory behind LiquidHaskell, I recommend reading first the PLDI 2008 paper and then the ESOP 2013 paper.
+To learn about the theory behind Liquid Types, I recommend reading first the PLDI 2008 paper and then the ESOP 2013 paper.
 Alternatively, one lazy weekend, you could curl up with [Pat Rondon's Ph.D Dissertation](http://goto.ucsd.edu/~pmr/papers/rondon-liquid-types.pdf)